Pop-up Flash

 Don’t Use it When it is Meaningless

 Don’t fire the flash when it is meaningless to do so.
 Let’s say you are photographing a seascape or a cityscape, or even a fireworks display.
 Turn off the flash.
-On a DSLR, you should be out of the Auto mode or the scene modes because those tend to activate and fire the flash automatically.
+On a DSLR, you should be out of Auto mode or Scene mode because those tend to activate and fire the flash automatically.
 On a compact camera, you will need to dig deep into the menu and find a way to switch off the flash.
 Else use gaffe tape.

 Follow the Guide Number